Mechanical Design Services Enclosures, DFx, and Structural Analysis

 DFx DisciplineWhat We Address

-DFM — ManufacturabilityTolerances set to process capability.
+DFM - ManufacturabilityTolerances set to process capability.
 Features designed to the manufacturing method.
-Tooling complexity minimised.
+Tooling complexity minimized.

 DFC - CostMaterial selection, process route, finish specification, and fastener standardisation evaluated for BOM cost.

-DFA — AssemblyPart count minimisation, self-locating features, fastener access, tooling access, and assembly sequence reviewed.
+DFA - AssemblyPart count minimization, self-locating features, fastener access, tooling access, and assembly sequence reviewed.

 DFC - ComplianceRoHS, REACH, CE marking, MIL, JSS, IEC, ISO addressed at design stage, not at submission.